VedanshNigam/VedanshNigam_DataEngineer/README.md

 - dataset.csv : Data extracted from the xml file as per the requirement.

 # Instructions:
-- Dowload the folder as zip
+- Download the folder as zip
 - Please make sure that the DLTINS_20210117.zip file is present before starting execution
-- Run the setup.py file to ensure all Requirements are met
+- Run the setup.py file to ensure all requirements are met
 - Run the main.py file

 # Requirements achieved :